-In most of my exhibits I have incorporated the actual exhibition site into the overall work as a part of one piece, like a retail shop front, or an environment to bring added context and layered meaning to the body of work.
-See MINT, CROWN LAND and BANK images on this page.
-I like to give my works functional meaning besides being just a work of art on a wall“.
+In some exhibits I have incorporated the actual exhibition site into the overall work as a part of one piece, like a retail shop front, or an environment to bring added context and layered meaning to the body of work.

 “Constantine Nicholas’ rich surface layers have been described as an echo of the opulence of the colonial eras that invite comparison with the richness of today’s capitalism.
 And the thick gloss finishes enhance the luminosity of gold and silver, creating a striking contrast with the black and sometimes red featured in his art…” Anne-Marie Archer, “Untitled Transactions” State of the Arts newsletter & web